KageKirin/2dimagefilter/wiki/2DComputerGraphic.md

 <https://lh3.googleusercontent.com/-oJ1GJT6yDVw/UVXV0QwkAQI/AAAAAAAAAfw/ugQYfuLgM0o/s800/application-vnd.scribus_4x%2528raster%2529.png>

-Raster graphics image, or bitmap, is a dot matrix data structure representing a generally rectangular grid of pixels, or points of color, viewable via a monitor, paper, or other display medium.
+  - Raster graphic\*, or bitmap, is a dot matrix data structure representing a generally rectangular grid of pixels, or points of color, viewable via a monitor, paper, or other display medium.
     Raster images are stored in image files with varying formats.

 A bitmap corresponds bit-for-bit with an image displayed on a screen, generally in the same format used for storage in the display's video